 In most cases, hard water problems happen while doing household chores and taking a shower.
 The minerals in hard water accumulate in and around pipes, dishes, tiles, and laundry, making most soaps and cleaning products less effective.

 If left untreated, hard water can cause extensive damage to almost every major system in your home.
-However, there are tried and tested DIY solutions and quality products to help you get rid of hard water.
+However, there are tried-and-tested DIY solutions and quality products to help you remove hard water.

 Vinegar is a natural household cleaner with a remarkable ability to treat hard water, particularly in the kitchen, where calcium buildup appears on dishes and appliances.
-Pour some into a spray bottle to treat surfaces with hard water stains, or add some to your dishwasher to help treat glassware.
+Pour some into a spray bottle to treat hard-water stains on surfaces, or add some to your dishwasher to help remove hard-water stains from glassware.

 - For brown, black, or other (from manganese and other minerals), use a paste made of cream of tartar and hydrogen peroxide, let stand, then rinse.